Total Hip Replacement

 Crutches are used for most activities for approximately six weeks, depending on surgeon preference, but these are mainly to help with balance and minimise the risk of a fall.

-During your hospital stay (usually 2 to 4 days after your surgery), our physiotherapy team supervise your exercises and mobilisation until you are independently mobile.
+During your hospital stay (usually 2 to 4 days after your surgery) at UPMC Sports Surgery Clinic, our physiotherapy team supervises your exercises and mobilisation until you are independently mobile.

 For further information on Total Hip Replacement Surgery or to make an appointment please contact infossc@upmc.ie